awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

 ## Downloading and Installing the Snowball Client<a name="old-download-client"></a>

+You can download and install the Snowball client from the [AWS Snowball resources website](https://aws.amazon.com/snowball/resources/)\.
+When you've reached that page, find the installation package for your operating system and follow the instructions to install the Snowball client\.
+Running the Snowball client from a terminal in your workstation might require using a specific path, depending on your operating system:

 You can download and install the Snowball client from the [AWS Snowball Edge Resources](http://aws.amazon.com/snowball-edge/resources/) page\.
 When you've reached that page, find the installation package for your operating system and follow the instructions to install the Snowball client\.
 Running the Snowball client from a terminal in your workstation might require using a specific path, depending on your operating system:
 + **Microsoft Windows** – When the client has been installed, you can run it from any directory without any additional preparation\.
 + **Linux** – The Snowball client must be run from the \~/snowball\-client\-linux\-*build\_number*/bin/ directory\.